SalZaki/Luna/README.md

 <a name="faulted-post-response"/>

 #### Example Faulted Post Response
-When ever a fault has occuered, api will send a response with documentation url, which will direct cleints to fix the issue with their request, as shown below,
+When ever a fault has occuered, api will send a response with documentation url, which will direct clients to fix the issue with their request, as shown below,

 ##### Response body